LamekaRjeggr/SatoshiVoting/README.md

 ## SatoshiVote System Outline

 ### Protocol
 To create a universally accessible open voting process on Bitcoin.
+Owned by no one